 - They oversee law and order, and general administration

-- Collector, District Magistrate, Chief Development Officer, Executive Magistrate, District Development Commissioner are few key posts that are held by IAS officers
+- Collector, District Magistrate, Chief Development Officer, Executive Magistrate, District Development Commissioner are a few key posts that are held by IAS officers

 - They can also be appointed to manage Public Sector Undertakings (PSUs)